That among these are Life, Liberty and the pursuit of Happiness

 Brazilian Sci-fi from 1926 featuring the usual beautiful daughter of a scientist touting prohibition and racial collectivism in America’s Black President 2228 by Monteiro Lobato, translated by J Henry Phillips (link)

 Herbert Hoover tosses Moratorium Bait to Europeans The Great War of 1914-1918 resulted in the Versailles surrender treaty and several Armistice agreements, all of them bristling with references to chemical drugs and narcotics nobody ever mentions.
 The Versailles treaty also demanded that Germany pay for damage done by WW1.
 The US refused to charge Germany reparations but did expect repayment of loans taken by many European nations during that war.
 Those worthies in turn demanded the German reparations out of which they imagined they'd pay those loans outstanding.
-Thirteen years later Germans ans everyone else were trying everything to get out of those payments.
-Herbert Hoover "seen his chance" to fasten on another narcotics convention building onto seldom-mentioned narotics limitation plans advanced in 1929 and 1930 within the League of Nations.
-On 22APR1931 the Hoover Administration roped Germany into an Extradition Treaty not very different from one entered into
+Thirteen years later Germans and everyone else were trying everything to get out of those payments.
+Herbert Hoover "seen his chance" to fasten on another narcotics convention building onto seldom-mentioned narcotics limitation plans advanced in 1929 and 1930 within the League of Nations.
+On 22APR1931 the Hoover Administration roped Germany into an Extradition Treaty not very different from one en...

 Comments